Shade110111/MA1805-Final-Project/README.txt

-I experimented with audio responses from the customer pitched up however these would interrupt the game too much so I made them sounds of disgust instead however even text responses were too distracting to keep the game fun.
+I experimented with audio responses from the customer pitched up however these would interrupt the game too much so I made them sounds of disgust instead however even text responses were too distracting to keep the game fun, instead the button press sound I created is pitched up unpleasantly if the out button is pressed and the customer is refusing to pay.

 All the pixel art is my own.